-Natasha Quiroga is senior counsel for the Educational Opportunities Project, where she manages the Parental Readiness and Empowerment Program.
+Natasha Quiroga is senior counsel for the Educational Opportunities Project, where she directs the Parental Readiness and Empowerment Program.
 PREP empowers underserved families to address educational challenges and advocate for positive change by training them how to advocate for their child’s education and school accountability.

 After graduating from law school, Natasha served as the first executive director for Educación Para Nuestro Futuro (formerly Escuela Bolivia) in Arlington, Virginia, an organization which seeks to empower Latino children, youth and families through education and leadership.
 Natasha later joined a boutique education firm in Washington, D.C., as an associate where she advised state and local education agencies on compliance with the Elementary and Secondary Education Act, the Higher Education Opportunities Act, and the Workforce Investment Act.
 Also prior to joining the Lawyers’ Committee, she coordinated the Asian American Pacific Islanders 2010 Voter Protection efforts in Texas for the Democratic National Committee.